SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/00-Lesson-Introduction.md

 - Data types supported by MySQL their uses

 **2. Database Modeling**
+- Creating a database and working with it

 **3. Basic SQL Queries**
 - Retrieving data from the database